calvert/stackevo-docs/draft-trammell-semi-report-00.md

 ## Middlebox measurement

-Discussion about the impairments caused by middleboxes quickly identified the need to get more and better data about how prevelant certain types of impairments are in the network.
+Discussion about the impairments caused by middleboxes quickly identified the need to get more and better data about how prevalent certain types of impairments are in the network.
 It doesn't make much sense, for instance, to engineer complex workarounds for certain types of impairments into transport protocols if those impairments are relatively rare.
 There are dedicated